forderud/WindowsClientAuth/README.md

 ```

 ### Proxy configuration on Windows 10
 There's unfortunately no feature-complete command-line tool for proxy configuration included with Windows 10.
-However, there's a [Configure proxy settings for Azure Stack HCI](https://learn.microsoft.com/en-us/azure/azure-local/manage/configure-proxy-settings) document that describes some of the underlying registry keys and points to a `WinInetProxy` script with sourcecode.
+However, there's a [Configure proxy settings for Azure Stack HCI](https://learn.microsoft.com/en-us/azure/azure-local/manage/configure-proxy-settings) document that points to a `WinInetProxy` script with sample code.

-The `ProxyConfig` project is based on the WinInetProxy sample, and can be used to programatically configure proxy settings on Windows 10 machines.
-This project uses the WinINet [`InternetSetOption`](https://learn.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetsetoptionw) function to configure `INTERNET_PER_CONN_PROXY_SERVER` & `INTERNET_PER_CONN_PROXY_BYPASS` or `INTERNET_PER_CONN_AUTOCONFIG_URL` settings for the current user.
-It can also set the `ProxySettingsPerUser=0` registry key to make proxy  settings system-wide.
+The `ProxyConfig` project is based on the WinInetProxy sample, and can be used to configure proxy settings from the command-line on Windows 10 machines without netsh winhttp set advproxy.
+This project uses the WinINet [`InternetSetOption`](https://learn.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetsetoptionw) function to configure `INTERNET_PER_CONN_PROXY_SERVER`, `INTERNET_PER_CONN_PROXY_BYPASS` and `INTERNET_PER_CONN_AUTOCONFIG_URL` settings.
+It can also set the `ProxySettingsPerUser=0` registry key to make proxy changes system-wide.

 System-wide AutoConfigURL proxy configuration:
 ```